-Congressman Donald E. McKinley who last year visited Japan, has been giving the result of his observations, Boiled down, they are, "The vellow peril is an awful peril and it is perilously near."
+Congressman Donald E. McKinley, vho last year visited Japan, has been giving the result of his observations.
+Boiled down, they are, "The yellow worthy of a hearing, since he comes as peril is an awful peril and it is perilusly near."